WheteThunger/VehicleDecayProtection/README.md

 - `vehicledecayprotection.nodecay.rowboat`
 - `vehicledecayprotection.nodecay.scraptransporthelicopter`

 Vehicle ownership is determined by the `OwnerID` property of the vehicle, which is usually a player's Steam ID, or `0` for no owner.
-Various plugins can spawn vehicles with a set owner, or allow the owner to change with certain events.
+Various plugins can spawn vehicles with a set owner, or allow the owner to change with certain events, such as [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership).
 Vehicles spawned by vanilla NPC vendors can have their owner set when purchased via the [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options) plugin.

 ## Configuration